Defining what luxury interior design is a complex answer, which is often oversimplified.

-As already stated, with luxury interiors it’s more than the price yet, that is a component part.
+As already stated, defining what is a luxury interior design is more than the price yet, that is a component part.

 The designer has the largest impact on the project.
 Even in a sea of monochrome so-called “luxury interiors”, each designer’s fingerprints are often more present than first meets the eye.

 It’s also the materials, the layers, the furniture designs, the hidden extras.
-Not discounting the craftmanship and the hours spent honing one’s skills.
+Not discounting the craftsmanship and the hours spent honing one’s skills.

 Again defining luxury as only one of these element misses the wider point.
 It’s a much more nuanced picture.